abhijeetghubade/Emotion_recognition_CNN/README.md

 ### Preprocessing and Training

 Run the `preprocessing.py` file, which would generate `fadataX.npy` and `flabels.npy` files for you.
 Run the `fertrain.py` file,  this would take sometime depending on your processor and gpu.
 Took around 1 hour for with an Intel Core i7-7700K 4.20GHz processor and an Nvidia GeForce GTX 1060 6GB gpu, with tensorflow running on gpu support.
-If you don't have required hardward, you can use "Google Colab" for Training.
+If you don't have required hardware, you can use "Google Colab" for Training.
 It is free of cost and easy to use (I used it).

 This would create `modXtest.npy`, `modytest,npy`, `fer.json` and `fer.h5` file for you.